jewettaij/visfd/doc/doc_filter_mrc.md

 ["-w 1"](#Voxel-Width) argument was used).

+### -max-distance-to-feature *num_voxels*

+*(This argument is optional.)*

+The *num_voxels* parameter specifies how far a voxel can be from the surface (or curve) you are detecting in order for it to be excluded from the file containing the coordinates of that surface (or curve).
+For example, suppose you are using the "-membrane" or "-edge" arguments together with the "-normals-file" argument.
+Voxels that are further than *num_voxels* away from the surface will *not* be included in the PLY file that is generated.
+*(This parameter is measured in units of voxels, not physical distance.
+By default this number is (√3)/2≈0.8660254.
+Setting it to "inf" disables this feature.
+The remaining voxels will have their coordinates projected onto the surface (or curve), regardless of how far away they are.)*

 ### -connect-angle theta

+*(This argument is optional.)*

 The *theta* argument determines how similar the orientations of each voxel must be in order for a pair of neighboring voxels to be merged into the same cluster (ie. the same membrane or same filament).
 Neighboring voxels whose orientations differ by more than *theta* will not be grouped into the same cluster (ie. the same surface or same curve).
-If not specified, the default value is assumed to be 45 degrees.
+If not specified, the default value is assumed to be 15 degrees.
-However *theta* values from 15-60 degrees are common.
+However *theta* values from 10-60 degrees are common.

-Note: The *-connect-angle* argument has no effect unless the ["-surface" and "-connect"](#Detecting-membranes) arguments are also supplied.
+Note: The *-connect-angle* argument has no effect unless the "-connect" argument is also supplied, along with the "-membrane", "-edge", or "-curve" arguments.

 #### -cts, -ctn, -cvs, -cvn